sadraquecuellar/taskapp-server/README.md

 # taskapp-server

-server side of taskapp using node js
+client side of taskapp using React + typescript

 tools used:
-- react-query
-- material-ui
+- fastify
-- dayjs (Dates)
+- prisma (ORM)
-- phosphor-react (icons)
+- zod (validations)

 npm run dev to run the server